vxibrahim/Hackintosh-Thinkpad-T470s/README.md

 :warning: Please do read the hardware info before attempting to use EFI, good chance of not working if it doesnt match (except ram and storage etc)

-:warning: I am not responsible for responsible for any broken laptops if you mess it up while using it 😛
+:warning: I am not responsible for any broken laptops if you mess it up while using it 😛

 ## Hardware Info
 |Hardware|Specifications|